 Summer Camp Music Festival is proud to be a GREEN festival.
 We’re taking the necessary steps to reduce our carbon footprint, support local Illinois businesses and reduce, reuse, and recycle.
-Learn all about our greening and recycling initiatives and to discover how YOU can help us keep Summer Camp a clean, beautiful, and earth friendly event by checking out the information below.
+Learn all about our sustainability initiatives and to discover how YOU can help keep Summer Camp a clean, beautiful, and earth friendly event below.

-Each year at Summer Camp, Green Team volunteers help us to collect and sort the trash that is created over the course of the 4-day festival.
-The trash is sorted into 3 groups: recyclables, compostables, and landfill items.
+Each year at Summer Camp, Green Team volunteers help to collect and hand sort the waste that is created over the course of the 4-day festival.
+The waste is sorted into 3 groups: recyclables, compostables, and landfill items.
 The Summer Camp Green Team works tirelessly to ensure that the grounds stay clean and that all festival attendees are educated about recycling and composting programs at the park.
 Click here to sign up today!

-Summer Camp provides color-coded recycling, composting, and garbage bins throughout the festival grounds.
-The Summer Camp Green Team and Old Hippie Recycling ensure that all recycling and compostable items are sorted at the festival and distributed to the proper sites.
+Summer Camp provides color-coded recycling, composting, and garbage waste stations throughout the festival grounds.
+The Summer Camp Green Team ensures that all recyclable and compostable items are sorted at the festival and distributed to the proper sites.

 Summer Camp provides biodiesel generators for all our electric needs.
 Summer Camp worked with Caterpillar engineers to approve B20 (a mix of 20% bio-diesel) for the generators which had previously only been approved for B5 (5% bio-diesel).
 Caterpillar’s approval of the B20 mixture allowed for the rental companies to ensure the warranty on all the generators used at Summer Camp– who previously had not approved the use of biodiesel fuel above B5.
 This approval also means that anyone else using Caterpillar generators around the country (or world for that matter) can now use B20 fuel!